pingcap/docs-dm/en/enable-tls.md

 To reload the certificates and the keys, DM-master, DM-worker, and dmctl reread the current certificates and the key files each time a new connection is created.

-When files specified in `ssl-ca`, `ssl-cert` or `ssl-key` are updated, you can restart DM components to reconnect and reload the certificates and the key files.
+When the files specified by `ssl-ca`, `ssl-cert` or `ssl-key` are updated, restart DM components to reconnect and reload the certificates and the key files.

 ## Enable encrypted data transmission between DM components and the upstream or downstream database